TooManyBees/TopicDemo/README.md

 `Comment#find_source_of_negativity` traverses up the comment tree to return the highest comment in an unbroken string of negatively rated comments.
 (This could just return self.)

+`Comment#form_new_discussion(options)` forms a new discussion.
+The discussion is marked as having been branched off of the comment's original discussion, and the comment and all its descendants are moved into it.
+If `options` contains `:hide => true`, then the new discussion will be greyed out wherever it's linked.

 Each time a comment is updated to change its rating, `exceeds_negative_threshold?` is called to determine if it should be pruned off.
-The "threshold" value is set on a per-article basis (for example, if an article is really polarizing an author might want to its discussions a little more flexibility).
+The "threshold" value is set on a per-article basis (for example, if an article is really polarizing an author might want to give its discussions a little more flexibility).
 If that check returns true, `find_source_of_negativity` attempts to find the root of the negative subthread.
-Then, that root receives `form_new_discussion(hide: true)` which generates a new discussion; the option `hide: true` marks it as not visible, so it gets grayed out wherever it's linked.
+Then, that root receives `form_new_discussion(hide: true)` to branch them all into a parallel discussion.

 ## Things that could be nice to do